Prathmesh-Dhatrak/jobrefme-extension/README.md

 1. Navigate to a job posting on HireJobs.in (e.g., https://hirejobs.in/jobs/abc123)
 2. Click on the JobRefMe extension icon in your browser toolbar
-3. Click the "Generate Reference Request" button
+3. Click the "Generate Referral Request" button
 4. Once the message is generated, click "Copy" to copy it to your clipboard
 5. Use the message in your emails or messages to request a referral